- Search The Registry

 The British Nationality Act 1948 gave Citizenship of the UK and Colonies to all people living in the United Kingdom and its colonies, and the right of entry and settlement in the UK.
 Many West Indians were attracted by better prospects in what was often referred to as the mother country.
 An advertisement had appeared in a Jamaican newspaper offering cheap transport on the ship for anybody who wanted to come and work in the United Kingdom.
 Many former servicemen took this opportunity to return to Britain with the hopes of rejoining the RAF, while others decided to make the journey just to see what England was like.

 The British ship HMT Empire Windrush brought a group of 802 migrants to the port of Tilbury, near London, on June 22, 1948.
 The arrival of the passengers has become an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolize the beginning of modern British multicultural society.
-The arrival of West Indian immigrants was not expected by the British government, and not welcome.
+The arrival of West Indian immigrants was not expected by the British government and was not welcome.
 In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican Government could not legally prevent people from departing, and the British government could not legally prevent them from landing.

 However, he stated the government was opposed to this immigration and all possible steps would be taken by the Colonial Office and the Jamaican Government to discourage it.
 In June 1950, a Cabinet committee was established with the terms of reference of finding "ways which might be adopted to check the immigration into this country of colored people from British colonial territories."
 In February 1951, that committee reported that no restrictions were required.
-There was plenty of work in post-war Britain, and public transport recruited almost exclusively from Jamaica and Barbados.
+There was plenty of work in post-war Britain, and public transport was recruited almost exclusively from Jamaica and Barbados.
 Though Afro Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals endured prejudice, intolerance, and racism from white society.

 Early African Caribbean immigrants found private employment and housing denied to them on the basis of race.
 Trade unions would often not help African-Caribbean workers and some pubs, clubs, dance halls and churches would bar Blacks from entering.
 Housing was in short supply following the wartime bombing, and the shortage led to some of the first clashes with the established white community.
-In 1958, attacks in the London area of Notting Hill by white youths marred relations with West Indian residents, and the following year as a positive response by the Caribbean community an indoor carnival event organized by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall, and would be a precursor to what became the annual Notting Hill Carnival.
+In 1958, attacks in the London area of Notting Hill by white youths marred relations with West Indian residents, and the following year as a positive response by the Caribbean community an indoor carnival event organized by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall and would be a precursor to what became the annual Notting Hill Carnival.

 Historian Winston James argues that the experience of suffering racism was a major factor in the development of a shared Caribbean identity among immigrants from a range of different island and class backgrounds.
-The shared experience of employment by organizations such as London Transport and the National Health Service also played a role in the building of a British African-Caribbean identity.
+The shared experience of employment by organizations such as London Transport and the National Health Service also played a role in the building of the British African Caribbean identity.
 Social Geographer Ceri Peach estimates that the number of people in Britain born in the West Indies grew from 15,000 in 1951 to 172,000 in 1961.
-In 1962, the UK enacted the Commonwealth Immigrants Act, restricting the entry of immigrants and by 1972 only holders of work permit, or people with parents or grandparents born in the United Kingdom, could gain entry effectively stemming most Caribbean immigration.
+In 1962, the UK enacted the Commonwealth Immigrants Act, restricting the entry of immigrants and by 1972 only holders of work permits, or people with parents or grandparents born in the United Kingdom, could gain entry effectively stemming most Caribbean immigration.
 Despite the restrictive measures, an entire generation of Britons with African Caribbean heritage now existed, contributing to British society in virtually every field.

 In 1998, an area of public open space in Brixton was renamed Windrush Square to commemorate the 50th anniversary of the arrival of the ship bringing the first large group of West Indian migrants to the United Kingdom.
 In 2018, at the height of the Windrush scandal, it was announced by the British government that on June 22, an annual Windrush Day would be held, supported by a grant of up to £500,000, to recognize and honor the contribution of those who arrived between 1948 and 1971 and to "keep their legacy alive for future generations, ensuring that we all celebrate the diversity of Britain’s history."